IrishIRL/nodejs-secure-authentication/README.md

  - [X] Decide and implement adding password hash to secret
  - [X] Fix the possibility of creating refreshTokenUUID that already exists (on the creation level).
  ### Access protected page
- - [ ] Maybe move the verification of token to another function
+ - [X] Move the verification of token to another function
  ### Refresh access token
  - [X] Decide upon refresh token renewal
  - [X] Current logic to take username from refresh token, probably should be rewritten